mrnold/manageiq-v2v-conversion_host/docs/Virt-v2v-wrapper.md

 * The conversion host instance must have SSH enabled in the security rules.
 * The conversion host instance must be configured for key-based SSH access from the destination conversion host instance (see input arguments below).
 * The source VM must be shut down.
-If it is not already shut down, the wrapper will shut it down forcibly before proceeding with the transfer.
 * If the source VM is launched from a volume, there must be space in the project's quota for one snapshot of that volume, and for one new volume to be created from that snapshot.